s-ol/alive/docs/guide.md

     (trace result)

 Symbols need to start with a letter or one of the characters `-_+*/.!?=%`.
 After the first character, numbers are also allowed.
-There are two formats of symbols that are treated differently: symbols containing a slash (`math/+`), and symbols starting and ending with asterisks (`*clock*`):
+There are two types of symbols that are treated specially: symbols containing a slash (`math/+`), and symbols starting and ending with asterisks (`*clock*`):

 - Symbols containing slashes (except at beginning and end of the symbol) are